0xHabitat/tealgarden/README.md

 4. Gatsby Js
 5. Styled System and Styled Components

-# Explaining Containers

-In the `containers` directory you will get folder for our every template.
-If you want to use App template.
-Then in the `App` directory you will get folders containing different section of the template like `Banner`, `Footer`, `Testimonial`, `Navbar` etc.

-All of these containers contains regular reactjs code.

 # Deployment

 For deploying your final project you have to build your project first.
 To build the project you have to follow below procedure.